 Hi.
 I’m Tom.
-I make science films, videos, and social media.
+I make films, videos, and social media.
 Infographics, photography, and I write, too.
-Plus, I teach stuff about science and media-making.
+Plus, I teach stuff about media-making.

 Director.
 Reporter.
 Editor.
 Animator.
 Videographer.
 Creative Strategist.
 Amazon and Serengeti Explorer.